Splice Machine 3.1 enhances support for real-time AI deployments

 Most companies struggle to develop working AI strategies.
 According to a recent survey by Rackspace, only 20% of enterprises report having mature AI and machine learning initiatives.
 Indeed, while Deloitte says 62% of respondents to its corporate October 2018 report deployed some form of AI, roughly 25% of companies see half their AI projects ultimately fail.

-Splice says that version 3.1 of its product — which combines database and AI technologies — addresses some of the challenges encountered by data science teams while training, validating, and deploying AI systems.
+Splice says that version 3.1 of its product — which combines database and AI technologies — addresses some of the challenges data science teams encounter while training, validating, and deploying AI systems.
 For example, it introduces native Spark structured streaming ingestion, a feature that makes streaming resources ostensibly easier to ingest than before.
-And Splice Machine 3.1 adds new database capabilities including foreign key processing, richer trigger support and improved handling, indexes on expressions, and improved import and export capabilities as well as DB2 compatibility.
+And Splice Machine 3.1 adds new database capabilities including foreign key processing, richer trigger support and improved handling, indexes on expressions, and improved import and export capabilities, as well as DB2 compatibility.

 Splice cofounder and CEO Monte Zweben says that the streaming ingestion capability should prove especially useful for industrial accounts connected to distributed control systems, where it’s essential to ingest data in real time as it becomes available.
 “With 3.1, we have made vital leaps in database capabilities,” Zweben said. “[They’ll] successfully operationalize real-time AI applications and bring machine learning models into production.”